GMH-Code/SuperChocChip/README.md

 It is written from the ground up in Pure Python, and runs on Linux (normally out of the box), Windows, Mac OS X, and more.

-A computer is emulated with CPU, keypad, display, etc.  It can run, and play, native ROMs freely available on the Internet at 100% speed, even on older hosts.
+A computer is emulated with CPU, keypad, display, sound, etc.  It can run, and play, native ROMs freely available on the Internet at 100% speed, even on older hosts.

 Screenshots
 -----------